Home | Stories and Essays

 despite, and perhaps because of, the pain of her life.
 It was not, of course,

-survived and superceded the history of her life.
-Somehow, by meeting the pain
+and superceded the history of her life.
+Somehow, by meeting the pain of history

-forward into willing what she thought was right.
-It was never an easy road, yet
+willing what she thought was right.
+It was never an easy road, yet her

-her willfulness was always self-imposed and was a method of creating her self.
+willfulness was always self-imposed and was a method of creating her self.
+Of

 Many thought that my abuelita was just plain stubborn